cmdr-editor/cmdr/README.md

 ## Credits

 * Michael Rahier for creating this Program
-* Pedro Estrela for maitaining it since 2020
+* Pedro Estrela for maintaining it since 2020
 * Ivan Zlatev, for [reverse engineering large parts of the TSI structure](https://github.com/ivanz/Traktor.Mapping).
-* [Native Instruments](http://gitwww.native-instruments.com/) for providing the powerful DJ software Traktor Pro.
+* [Native Instruments](http://www.native-instruments.com/) for providing the powerful DJ software Traktor Pro.
 * [Acid Buddha](http://www.acidbuddha.com/) for testing and support.

 ## Donation